jaxwong/tp/docs/UserGuide.md

 ### Adding a todo: `add-todo`

 Adds a todo to the address book.
+A todo is uniquely identified only by their todo name and todo description in OverBooked; that is, 2 todos are considered different todos as long as the todo names or todo descriptions are different in a case-insensitive comparison.

 Format: `add-todo tn/TODO_NAME td/TODO_DESCRIPTION [n/NAME]`